 A collection of worksheets to use when teaching students about the structural, behavioural and physiological adaptations of plants and animals.

-4 posters showing the different types of adaptations.
+Print 4 free classroom posters explaining the different types of adaptations in the animal kingdom!

 A science experiment which explores the structural adaptation of blubber.